daronphang/programming-resources/coding-guidelines/testing/design/principles.md

 ### Test journeys, not stories

-Despite the disadvantages outlined, we should focus on a small number of core journeys (high value interactions) to test for the whole system.
+Despite the disadvantages outlined, instead of covering every test case (lead to brittle tests, and would never be 100% foolproof), we should focus on a small number of core journeys (high value interactions) to test for the whole system.
 A user journey test simulates a multi-step interaction of a user with the system e.g. for e-commerce, create an order, modify it, and finally cancel it.

-Any functionality not covered in these core journeys needs to be covered in tests that analyze services in isolation from each other.
+Any functionality not covered in these core journeys needs to be covered in tests that analyze services in isolation from each other (unit tests).
+Ultimately, the cost and benefit of end-to-end testing needs to make sense.

+For testing events, the publisher of the event should stop the test once they successfully create an event.
+They can include cleanup steps to allow multiple tests without downstream impact.
+Ensure topics are flexible (use headers to distinguish) and that the test events are ignored by everyone else except your test.

 ### Consumer-driven tests